farcasterxyz/docs/docs/reference/warpcast/api.md

 - `fid` - the fid of the banned user
 - `channelId` - the id of the channel the user is banned from
-- `bannedAt` - UNIX time when the active ban started, in seconds
+- `bannedAt` - UNIX time when the ban started, in seconds

 ```json
 {